BedlessBlade/BedlessMSG/README.md

 BoM: so far
-Wemos D1 Mini V4.0 (it has a flat side for easy mounting unlike the normal D1 Mini) RFM95/RFM95W
+Wemos D1 Mini V4.0 (it has a flat side for easy mounting unlike the normal D1 Mini), RFM95/RFM95W,
 0.96 in.
-OLED I2C SSD1306 (im using white instead of blue) EG1247 Switch (power switch for the pcb)
+OLED I2C SSD1306 (im using white instead of blue), EG1247 Switch (power switch for the pcb),
-TP4056 USB-C module (just look it up you will find it) ‎150060BS75000‎ Blue LED (power LED)
+TP4056 USB-C module (just look it up you will find it), ‎150060BS75000‎ Blue LED (power LED),
-‎PPTC041LFBN-RC‎ 4-pin female header
+‎PPTC041LFBN-RC‎ 4-pin female header,
-GRM155R61H104ME14J capacitor (x3) (for de-coupling)
+GRM155R61H104ME14J capacitor (x3) (for de-coupling),
-ERJ-3BQJ6R8V SMD Resistor (for the LED) CONSMA020.042-G (50 ohm sma connector for 1mm pcbs) 2-pin jst connector SMD (x2) (battery and external power input, other than usb c) (can be excluded)
+ERJ-3BQJ6R8V SMD Resistor (for the LED), CONSMA020.042-G (50 ohm sma connector for 1mm pcbs), 2-pin jst connector SMD (x2) (battery and external power input, other than usb c) (can be excluded)